clubside/clubside-web-components/README.md

 #### Appearance

-The element has a number of internal styles that I probably need to work on since my pages are based on a full reset.
-In your own `CSS` you will need to specify dimensions for the element so all the internal elements can scale to that size.
+The component has a number of internal styles that I probably need to work on since my pages are based on a full reset.
+In your own `CSS` you will need to specify dimensions for the component so all the internal elements can scale to that size.

+#### Form support

+The component is fully compatible inside `<form>` elements.
+Seeting the `required` attribute will deny validity until a media file has been set.

 ## star-rating